-Needless to say both the trousers and jacket are completely waterproof.
+Needless to all Guy Cotten gear is completely waterproof.
 All seams are welded with a high-frequency technique meaning not a drop of rain will come through.
 And while both the trousers and the jacket are from workwear lines of clothing the finishing is excellent with little beautiful details coming to light when taking a closer look at the garments.

 The zipper at the front of the jacket must be the biggest zipper I have ever had on a piece of clothing.
 At first that seems to be over-the-top, but I quickly discovered the added value when wearing a pair of industrial rubber gloves.
 A smaller zipper would have been impossible to grab through the thick rubber.

-The design of the Pouldo pants is quite straight forward and simplistic – it is the X-trapper jacket that deserves the attention here.
-There are design features incorporated at many levels and while some are impressively smart and innovative, some others are slightly disappointing and something you need to take into account when considering purchasing this jacket.
+It is the X-trapper jacket that deserves most of the attention here.
+There are design features incorporated at many levels and while some are impressively, smart, and innovative, some others are slightly disappointing and something you need to take into account when considering purchasing this jacket.

 The most obvious things about the X-trapper jacket, and also the Rosbras jacket which is very similar, is the overall bulky design.
 While I have seen many pictures online of mostly the Rosbras jacket, it wasn’t till I received my own jacket that I realized how large it actually is.
 Taking a second look at the nicely crafted and highly professional pictures of models wearing the jacket it quickly became obvious the jacket is very bulky and should reach to your upper legs.
 At first I was not too happy with my choice of the “correct” size of this jacket, but I soon realized this actually makes the rain jacket stylish in its own way and maybe more of a jacket for general use than one with the specific purpose of giving cover only during the rain.

 This observation is confirmed by what I would call a design mistake which is the extremely stiff Velcro band in front of the zipper.
 The idea behind this design feature is obvious: keeping water from reaching the zipper which is the least waterproof part of this jacket.
 But due to the stiffness of the Velcro the jacket loses a lot of general flexibility.
 By itself you will not notice this, but it becomes especially apparent when sitting down with the jacket closed.
 While the heavy-duty design of the rainpants will maybe add 10lbs of visual weight to your lower body, the jacket adds an easy 25lbs with the zipper closed when you sit down.
 Other brands solved this problem by using buttons which will give a less secure result but much more flexibility to the front of the jacket.
 One could point out this is done because the X-Trapper jacket is pure workwear, but the Rosbras jacket has the same feature and is often presented as a normal rain jacket for a much larger audience.
 And that is probably also the reason why in 9 out of 10 the models in promotional pictures wear the jacket open or are standing.
 Below a picture of me sitting down suited up, notice how all the material from waist level up starts to build up giving a rather unattractive look.

-The price of the items I bought were quite affordable, especially keeping in mind that I regularly use rainwear and that the X-Trapper jacket is useful for more weather types than just in the rain.
+The price of the items I bought were decent, especially keeping in mind that I regularly use rainwear and that the X-Trapper jacket is useful for more weather types than just in the rain.
 The trousers were around 40 euro’s and the jacket was around 75 euro’s.
 But because I had to order them from abroad there were a lot of shipping costs added which turned this into a purchase I had to really think about before following through.
 The second order of Cap Coz pants and the rainhat (costing 20 euro’s) were available from a local webshop which saved on shipping costs.

 In my view these prices are acceptable as the products are produced in France and are made with great care.
-Compared to other brands producing similar rainwear Guy Cotten is on par with their prices or a bit on the higher side which can be explained by the fact that the products require more production time than the average simplistic heavy-duty fishing smock.
+Compared to other brands producing similar rainwear Guy Cotten is on par with mostother brands and offers high quality gear making it a good deal in my view.